Dr. Fetus' Mean Meat Machine

-Dr. Fetus' Mean Meat Machine is a puzzle video game developed by Team Meat.
-It is a spinoff of Super Meat Boy and Super Meat Boy Forever.
+Dr. Fetus' Mean Meat Machine is a 2023 puzzle video game developed by Team Meat.
+A spinoff of Super Meat Boy and Super Meat Boy Forever, it was published by Thunderful and Headup Games for multiple systems in June 2023.
 The game was inspired by Dr. Robotnik's Mean Bean Machine.
-Thunderful and Headup Games published it for multiple systems in June 2023.

 Plot

 After his last attempt to beat Meat Boy, Dr. Fetus tries to create a clone of Meat Boy via various recordings of him and his girlfriend, Bandage Girl.
 His plan to create the clone is to put the imperfect clones thorough a series of tests based on the worlds and enemies of Super Meat Boy and Super Meat Boy Forever.
 After many clone mutations and personally fighting them, Dr. Fetus finally has enough data to make the perfect Meat Boy and sends it into a cloning device to make it.
 After killing the first one with a plasma shotgun, he proceeds to spawn as many as he can and prepares to launch a spike ball at them but gets sucked into a Warp Zone before he can do it.
 As he gets whisked away, the ball fires and destroys the machine controlling the spawn of clones and starts spewing out Meat clones as the screen fades to black.